Shasti-raj23/blogpost/README.md

 HTML: For structuring the web pages.
 CSS: For styling the web pages.
 Node.js: For building the REST API and handling server-side operations.
+MongoDB: For backend data storage and management.
+This application provides a robust platform for managing blog content efficiently, with a focus on usability and performance.